Patching Tutorial

 Q: I'm getting a “Bad Checksum” error

-So you start up your patched game in your favorite SNES emulator and the first thing it gives you is a “bad checksum” error on the bottom of the screen (shown below).
-Don't worry!
-This is supposed to happen.
-It just means the English patch or modification/hack patch increased the size of the ROM, hence the checksum is different.
-As long as the game starts up normally after this message then everything is fine and nothing is broken or corrupt.
+When you start your patched game in your favorite SNES emulator and see a “bad checksum” error at the bottom of the screen (like the example below), don’t worry!
+This is normal.
+It means the English patch or modification changed the size of the ROM, so the checksum no longer matches.
+As long as the game starts up normally after this message, everything is fine and nothing is broken or corrupted.

 Q: After I patch a game I get a black screen